uw-dims/dims-tp/docs/source/appendices.rst

 Planning tests with JIRA
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to plan a test cycle using JIRA.
+This section describes how to plan a test cycle and write tests using JIRA.

 Test cycle
 """"""""""